Prague Main Train station – Practical guide, facilities & local tips (2026)

 You can also take tram or underground from these station, but I’m just mentioning that they are in a walking distance if you’d prefer that to a public transport.

-How to get to the main train station
+How to get to Prague Main train station by Metro, Tram or Foot

 Undeground – Metro